Boulder Valley School District

-The Boulder Valley School District No. Re2 is a school district in Colorado, headquartered in the BVSD Education Center in unincorporated Boulder County, near Boulder.
+The Boulder Valley School District No. Re2 is a school district in Colorado, United States.
+It is headquartered in the BVSD Education Center in unincorporated Boulder County, near Boulder.
 The district serves Boulder, Gold Hill, Jamestown, Lafayette, Louisville, Nederland, Superior, and Ward.
 Its area also includes portions of Broomfield and Erie.

 The Boulder Valley Board of Education officially appointed Rob Anderson to be the superintendent on July 1, 2018.
-Anderson previously was the Deputy Superintendent of Academics in the Fulton County School System.
-Anderson has been an educator since 1997 having previously worked in the State of Florida before Georgia.
+Anderson was previously the Deputy Superintendent of Academics in the Fulton County School System.
+He has been an educator since 1997, having previously worked in Florida and Georgia.

 Anderson replaced Cindy Stevenson, the ex-head of Jefferson County Public Schools, who had been hired as the interim superintendent on June 19, 2017.
-Stevenson succeeded Bruce K. Messinger who was fired on May 9, 2017 over unspecified complaint.
+Stevenson succeeded Bruce K. Messinger, who was fired on May 9, 2017 over an unspecified complaint.

 Boulder Valley is known for being one of the highest paying districts in the state of Colorado.
 In 2018, teachers in the district were reportedly paid 45 percent above the state average.
 The average teacher salary was $75,000.